konfuzio-ai/konfuzio-sdk/docs/sdk/examples/async_upload_with_callback/index.md

+.. _async_upload_with_callback:

 ## Using Ngrok to Pull Documents Uploaded Asynchronously

-The most convenient way to upload a large number of files to the Konfuzio is to use the Document.from_file method in asynchronous mode.
+The most convenient way to upload a large number of files to the Konfuzio is to use the `Document.from_file` method in asynchronous mode.
 That way, you can upload multiple files without having to wait for them to be processed.
 The downside if this method is that you will not know when the processing is finished and you will be able to access the results.
 One solution to this problem is to use a callback URL.
 This URL will be called by the Konfuzio server when the processing is